adnannmal/RSVP_Platform/README.md

 Security & Expiry

 - **QR Code Expiry**: QR links are embedded with an expiration date (the event date).
 After that, the code becomes invalid, preventing misuse.
+- **QR Code Information Lock**: When QR code is scanned it is directed to a secure page requesting PIN in order to view details about the specific ticket.

 --------------------------------------------------------------------------------